 2019/20 WNBL season with the Deakin Melbourne Boomers

-Magbegor was one of seven players from Melbourne’s 2018/19 roster that returned for the 2019/20 season with other players in this category being 2019/20 co-captains Cayla George and Maddie Garrick along with Lindsay Allen, Kalani Purcell, Monique Conti and Chelsea D’Angelo.
-The Boomers new recruits for 2019/20 included Stella Beck, Toni Farnworth, Penina Davidson and American import Sophie Cunningham who in 2019 played her rookie WNBA season with the Phoenix Mercury.
-The Melbourne Boomers pre-season was impacted by the club having a heavy involvement at International level in late September at the 2019 FIBA Asia Cup in India with Magbegor and George representing the Australian Opals and Guy Molloy coaching the New Zealand Tall Ferns which included four players on the Boomers 2019/20 roster – Purcell, Beck, Farnworth and Davidson.
+Magbegor was one of seven players from Melbourne’s 2018/19 roster that returned for the 2019/20 season, with other players in this category being 2019/20 co-captains Cayla George and Maddie Garrick along with Lindsay Allen, Kalani Purcell, Monique Conti and Chelsea D’Angelo.
+The Boomers new recruits for 2019/20 included New Zealand Tall Ferns trio Stella Beck, Toni Farnworth and Penina Davidson along with American import Sophie Cunningham who in 2019 played her rookie WNBA season with the Phoenix Mercury.
+The Melbourne Boomers pre-season was impacted by the club having a heavy involvement at international level in late September at the 2019 FIBA Asia Cup in India with Magbegor and George representing the Australian Opals and Guy Molloy coaching the New Zealand Tall Ferns which included four players on the Boomers 2019/20 roster – Purcell, Beck, Farnworth and Davidson.

 During a Round 6 road game against the Adelaide Lightning at Titanium Security Arena Magbegor registered a double-double comprised of 13 points and a team-high 11 rebounds, and also made an impact in other facets of the game, having four assists and two blocked shots in the 71-57 victory.

 Magbegor scored 20 points in a Round 7 home game against the Sydney Uni Flames, shooting the ball at 67% from the field, had five rebounds and two blocked shots in the 94-81 victory.